lawrenceevalyn/MASTERS-ESSAY/research-log.md

 Eek, since the last log update I have:

-Typed up Frank's Gothic Types for all 208 of Tracy's that he included in his own index.
+Last meeting (Nov 4), typed up Frank's Gothic Types for all 208 of Tracy's that he included in his own index.
 Found that he had WAY TOO MANY types; condensed them somewhat in a "main type" column.

-Initial findings:
+Initial findings: Domestic & Sentimental are strongly female-dominated, none of the others are male-dominated.
+Main chunks of the pie are Chapbook, Domestic, High Gothic, High Gothic (terror), History, and Sentimental.

+This week, started smashing the Gothic Types into Tracy's motifs.
+Pie charts are no good, but bar graphs seem promising -- in particular, history and the various High Gothics all seem to look similar, with domestic/sentimental identifiable in their *lack* of various motifs (e.g., murder).

+Potential structure of essay: Driving question is 'what categories usefully distinguish among these texts?'
+First attempt, gender: do seem to see a male tradition.
+Resulting assumption: male/horror holds, but terror is the norm and thus not female.
+Second attempt, genre: now there's no male tradition, but there is a female one.
+Resulting assumption: horror/terror no longer holds, but male/female might.
+Final conclusion: critical conversation should return to a consideration of the domestic/sentimental in the Gothic, because this is the framework best supported by the data.

 ## 17 October 2014